lendway/Homepage-index.md/Teaching.md

 ---

-At Yale, I have received a Teaching Certficiate and have served as a Teaching Fellow for:
+At Yale, I have received a Teaching Certificate and have served as a Teaching Fellow for:

  &nbsp;